directors invested with specific duties by the Board of Directors.

 consists of two independent non-executive directors (one of whom is chosen as Chairman) and one non-executive director, and provides recommendations and advice to the Board of Directors in relation to the remuneration of directors and managers with strategic responsibilities.
 In particular, the Committee submits the annual Remuneration Report to the Board of Directors for its approval and makes proposals concerning the remuneration of executive directors and members of Board Committees.

 is an internal Snam Group document, approved by the Board of Directors, and aimed at describing and explaining the following with respect to Snam S.p.A. and its subsidiaries: (i) the Snam Group; (ii) the organisational and governance model; (iii) the corporate management system; and (iv) the Group’s operating model.

 Managers with strategic responsibilities

 according to IAS 24, this means “key management personnel”, namely “those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly”.
-In addition to the Chief Operating Officer at SNAM S.p.A., 4 parties are listed in this document.
+Snam S.p.A. has identified four such persons, who are listed in this document.